Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 A gas hob is ideal for those rainy days, should there be a utility rolling blackout, as happens frequently in South Africa.
 Then we simply can't bake with the solar electric oven, but we do have hot food.

 My daughter knows she must get dinner into the oven before 3pm if she wants it cooked for free.
 I hear her busy with a couple chickens, potatoes, onions and butternut.
-During the time the solar electric oven is heating up, she turns off the pool pump for about twenty minutes; once the oven is hot she can turn it on again.
+During the time her solar electric oven is heating up, she turns off the pool pump for about twenty minutes just in case we turn the kettle on; once the oven is hot she can turn it on again.

 All through the day the modem, router and computers will be on periodically but they use very little current; television too if there's cricket on, but it's a rare day that we watch TV during daylight hours.
 There are too many other far more exciting things to be done; I prefer having fun myself to watching others enjoying themselves.